Fire Safety Awareness

 Regular evacuation drills ensure that occupants know what to do in case of a fire.

-5) Fire Safety in the workplace: Employers should take the lead in promoting Fire Safety Awareness in the workplace.
+5) Fire Safety in the Workplace: Employers should take the lead in promoting Fire Safety Awareness in the workplace.
 Conducting Fire Safety workshops, appointing fire marshals, and providing training to employees are all crucial aspects of workplace Fire Safety.

 Take the first step towards safeguarding your environment with our Fire Extinguisher Training – Join now!